CLT QUIZ NIGHT 2025 and AGM

 Godalming Museum

-- Charterhouse Art Takeover in Godalming.
-Tuesday 18 February to Saturday 15 March.
-Throughout the month of February, Charterhouse School is showcasing artwork created by year groups from 9 to 12.
+• Charterhouse Art Takeover in Godalming continues until Saturday 15 March.
 From textiles to photography and painting, there is a diverse range of ideas and media within the exhibition.
 Charterhouse students have worked extremely hard to produce wonderfully creative and exciting pieces.
 Visit Godalming Museum to see a body of the students’ work, along with a list of other exhibiting venues.

 Milford Probus Club